TM Chart Utilities

 When Excel creates a chart, the physical size of the chart is independent of the values of the data plotted.
 So, even if one were to plot identical x and y values, as on the left below, the visual effect fails to convey the information that we are plotting a line that should be at 45 degrees to the horizontal.
 While both the axes show the same range of values, the horizontal dimension is much longer than the vertical one.
 To get the correct visual effect, as on the right below, the horizontal and vertical sizes should be the same.

-Use the arrow buttons to reduce the physical size of the plotarea and consequently the inside plotarea so that the ratio of the physical dimension matches that of the plotted values.
-By reducing the horizontal size, the best one can accomplish is a difference of 0.02%.
-That is far better than anything one can perceive visually.
+Use the arrow buttons to adjust the dimensions of the plotarea so that the ratio of the physical dimension matches the ratio of the plotted values.
+By reducing the horizontal size, the best one can accomplish is a difference of 0.46%.

-Nonetheless, further tweaking of the height and the width halves the difference to 0.01%.
+Further tweaking of the height and the width reduces the difference to 0.01%.

 Finally, click the Fix button to reduce the chart area while keeping the plot area unchanged.